 Pursuant to the Medpace, Inc. Stock Purchase Agreement dated June 17, 2011 (the "Predecessor Purchase Agreement"), certain tax indemnifications between the sellers (a group led by the former majority shareholder who is the current chief executive officer, the "Former Owners") and the buyers (led by CCMP) were entered into regarding contingencies that could arise after the June 17, 2011 transaction, as well as tax payments or refunds that were finalized after June 17, 2011 but which relate to periods prior to the Predecessor Purchase Agreement date.
 In February 2015, a settlement was reached with a local taxing authority regarding the refund of income tax payments made by the Company prior to June 17, 2011.
-On the consolidated balance sheets at December 31, 2015 and 2014, the Successor has \$0.4 million and \$0.6 million in Prepaid expenses and other current assets and Other long-term liabilities representing the obligation to the Former Owners.
-The Successor has \$0.1 million and \$0.1 million in Prepaid expenses and other current assets and \$0.1 million and \$0.3 million in Other current liabilities on the consolidated balance sheets at December 31, 2015 and 2014, associated with refunds from various other taxing authorities that were generated prior to June 17, 2011.
+On the consolidated balance sheets at December 31, 2015 and 2014, the Successor has \$0.4 million and \$0.6 million in Prepaid expenses and other current assets and Other assets representing the obligation to the Former Owners.
+The Successor has \$0.1 million in Other current liabilities on the consolidated balance sheets at December 31, 2015 and 2014, associated with refunds from various other taxing authorities that were generated prior to June 17, 2011.